mikechambers/dcli/README.md

 ### Learning More

-At anytime, you can see which arguments and options are avaliable by passing the _--help_ argument:
+At anytime, you can see which arguments and options are available by passing the _--help_ argument:

 ```
 $ dcliah --help